xAranaktu/FIFA-18---Career-Mode-Cheat-Table/README.md

 * **It's possible to make X/Y/Z?**
-  - It's my favorite question.
+  - It's my favourite question.
 Guys, basically everything is possible, but not everything is worth doing.
 Do you want to play as Mario?
 Sure, it's possible, but I'll not spend 5 years on trying to import Mario model to the game just because one crazy guy wants to replace Messi with Italian plumber.
 If you have got a request write [here](https://github.com/xAranaktu/FIFA-18---Career-Mode-Cheat-Table/labels/request) and maybe one day you will see it added to the table.

 * **Why cracked version is not supported?**